 The Many Facets of Adolescent Mental Health

 For example, many teens have unstable moods, so when they are taken in for a psychiatric evaluation, they are diagnosed with bipolar disorder.
-And while there are people who experience their first bipolar episode during adolescence, more commonly, what we see are teens and young adults who are using drugs or alcohol.
+And while there are people who experience their first bipolar episode during adolescence, more commonly, what we see are teens and young adults who are using substances.
 This substance use is what is actually causing their mood to be unstable.
 In some scenarios, a teen may even go into their evaluation under the influence which then impacts their psychological test and could result in a false diagnosis.

 Substance use is not the only factor that could affect a diagnosis.
 We may also see teens who have had psychological trauma earlier in their life.
 Their nervous system interpreted this experience in a traumatic way, which can cause sustained symptomatology, which can then present like bipolar.
 This trauma can impact that diagnosis a teen may receive if it is nor interpreted correctly.

 Of course, this is not a cut and dried situation.
 A mental health diagnosis in adolescence cannot be compared to a genetic medical diagnosis, like diabetes.
 We cannot make the assumption that a mental health diagnosis is going to be fixed the way a medical diagnosis might be.
 This is in part because our diagnostic categories could use more precision, but also because there are other conditions that may masquerade as mental health issues that are much more serious and tend to be more frequently diagnosed.

 If you look at what is advertised on TV, you’ll see commercial after commercial of pharmaceuticals that promise that they will greatly improve your quality of life, as long as you ignore the rapidly spoken side effects.
 Some of which may be fatal.